enoduor/aiFlourish/README.md

 - Python 3.6 or higher
 - Django 3.2 or higher
 - Django Rest Framework
-- PostgreSQL/SQLite/MongoDB (or any other database of your choice)
+- PostgreSQL (or any other database of your choice)

 ### Steps